huggingface/blog/researcher-dataset-sharing.md

 Some other features of the Hub may be of particular interest to researchers wanting to share their machine learning datasets on the Hub:

 - [Organizations](https://huggingface.co/organizations) allow you to collaborate with other people and share models, datasets and demos under a single organization.
 This can be an excellent way of highlighting the work of a particular research project or institute.
-- [Dataset loading scripts](https://huggingface.co/docs/datasets/dataset_script) give you control over how your dataset is downloaded and processed.
-This makes it possible to share multiple dataset configurations and allows end users to start working with your data quickly.
 - [Gated repositories](https://huggingface.co/docs/hub/datasets-gated) allow you to add some access restrictions to accessing your dataset.
 - Download metrics are available for datasets on the Hub; this can be useful for communicating the impact of your researchers to funders and hiring committees.
 - [Digital Object Identifiers (DOI)](https://huggingface.co/docs/hub/doi): it’s possible to register a persistent identifier for your dataset.